 5. Use Custom Landing Page Graphic Designs

 Humans are inherently attracted to colorful, beautiful, and bright things.
 If given the opportunity, would you go through a dark, dim alley during the night or one that is bright and colorful?

 The same is applicable for using visual elements on landing page designs.
-A great landing page design that compliments your message increases the chance of customer retention much higher than just words.
+A beautiful landing page design that compliments your message increases the chance of converting visitors into customers and then in customer retention.

 Furthermore, visually appealing content is viewed much more than one without.

 Visual aesthetics do play a significant role in commerce, which is precisely why advertisers use plenty of bright colors and music to entice engagement in a landing page.

 And what is your landing page, if not a subtle (and perhaps informative) form of an ad?